rakesh-rs211/Introduction-to-C/ReadMe.md

 ```

 ## Functions
-Functions are part of the code that can be reused by a function call in other parts of the code.
+Functions are part of the code that can be reused in other parts of the code, by a function call .
 C is a procedural language and designed to perform actions on the data.
 For example adding two numbers and return an output to the function call.
-Therefore, C program is built around functions to perform this tasks.
-This is one of the fundamental difference between C and C++.
-C is built around procedure or action and Function are key to this implementation.
-C++ is built around object, we will discuss in the later part of the workshop.
+And C program is built around functions to perform these tasks.

 **Example:** Adding two numbers
 ```c